Hungdom/n8n-workflow/README.md

 - `N8N_PROTOCOL`: The protocol to use (default: http)
 - `N8N_USER_MANAGEMENT_DISABLED`: Disable user management (default: false)
 - `N8N_BASIC_AUTH_ACTIVE`: Enable basic authentication (default: false)
+- `N8N_ENFORCE_SETTINGS_FILE_PERMISSIONS`: Enforce correct file permissions (default: true)

 ## Data Persistence

-The setup includes two Docker volumes:
+The setup uses local directories for data persistence:

-- `n8n_data`: Stores n8n data
+- `./data`: Stores n8n general data
+- `./workflows`: Stores n8n workflows
-- `postgres_data`: Stores PostgreSQL data
+- `./postgres-data`: Stores PostgreSQL data

-These volumes ensure your data persists between container restarts.
+These directories are mounted directly into the containers, ensuring your data persists between container restarts and is version controlled in your repository.

+## Workflow Management

+Your n8n workflows will be stored in the `workflows` directory.
+You can:
+1. Version control your workflows
+2. Share workflows between team members
+3. Backup workflows easily
+4. Deploy workflows to different environments

+## Security Notes

+- The setup uses a dedicated `n8n` user inside the container
+- File permissions are enforced for security
+- PostgreSQL data is stored in a separate volume
+- All sensitive data is stored in environment variables